 I finally reached the Royal Observatory of Greenwich by 6 o'clock, but it had already been closed for the day.

-John Flamsteed was a famous English astronomer who came up with a formula to convert a solar time to a clock or mean time (not the best name nowadays for such a serious thing as time though).
+John Flamsteed was a famous English astronomer who came up with a formula to convert solar time to a clock or meantime (not the best name nowadays for such a serious thing as time though).
 A pendulum clock was a pretty recent invention, but provided a way to measure time with required precision.
-Mr. Flamsteed was appointed a first Royal astronomer and basically founded the Royal Observatory of Greenwich where he installed his clock that has been used to measure Greenwich Mean Time (GMT).
+Mr. Flamsteed was appointed the first Royal astronomer and basically founded the Royal Observatory of Greenwich where he installed his clock that has been used to measure Greenwich Mean Time (GMT).
 Now, many people myself included often confuse GMT with Coordinated Universal Time (UTC).
 So lest we forget: GMT is a time zone and UTC is a time standard.

-And since the British back then had the largest civil and naval fleet, this laid down the basics for the marine navigation worldwide, and other countries have eventually adopted this system, too.
+Since the British back then had the largest civil and naval fleet, this laid down the basics for marine navigation worldwide, and other countries have eventually adopted this system, too.
 In 1884, the Greenwich Meridian was officially accepted internationally as a transit circle at the Washington Meridian Conference, and the 24-hour time zone system we use today was born.
 It wasn't a hard decision since most of the world had already been using it anyway.

-A few other things that you might be interested to see while in Greenwich: Cutty Sark, a restored British clipper ship from 19th century.
+A few other things that you might be interested to see while in Greenwich: Cutty Sark, a restored British clipper ship from the 19th century.
 Looks amazing at night with all the illumination.

 Another point of interest is the foot tunnel under the River Thames.
-Experience London like people used to do it by crossing this mighty river on foot before the subway system was built.
+Experience London like people used to do by crossing this mighty river on foot before the subway system was built.

 And for those who crave to learn more about the famous British marine history - there is the National Maritime Museum.
 Enjoy!